yunsungbae/MapStore2/docs/user-guide/home-page.md

 Search bar
 ------------
-Under the menu bar, you can use the *Search bar* to search stored maps and dashboards in [MapStore](https://mapstore2.geo-solutions.it/mapstore/#/).
+Under the menu bar, you can use the *Search bar* to search stored maps and dashboards in [MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/).

 <img src="img/search-bar.png" style="max-width:500px;" />